Ameobea/homepage/notes/content/posts/pixi-js-optimizations.md

 return new PIXI.Sprite(renderTexture);
 ```

-Whenever the zoom level of horizontal scroll of the UI changed, I'd re-construct the texture for the markers and re-create the sprites.
+Whenever the zoom level or horizontal scroll of the UI changed, I'd re-construct the texture for the markers and re-create the sprites.
 After a bit of tweaking, I got it working as it was before, and performance was greatly improved!

 ## Pre-Rendering Containers vs. Children